Hata Rice Terraces

 Google Maps

-To reach Hata Rice Terraces, take the JR Kosei Line to Omi-Takashima Station.
-From there, take Kosei Bus Line 3 or a taxi to the Hata district.
-The rice terraces are about a 20-minute drive from the station.
+To reach the Hata Rice Terraces, take the JR Kosei Line to Omi-Takashima Station.
+From there, you can take Kosei Bus Line 3 or a taxi to the Hata district.
+The terraces are approximately a 20-minute drive from the station.

 Reviews